pranaysuyash/sig_ext_fastapi_react/README.md

 - 🎨 Color customization & threshold adjustment
 - 🔄 EXIF auto-rotation for mobile photos
 - 💾 Export as transparent PNG with metadata
+- � **PDF signing** with extracted signatures and audit logging
-- 🔒 Privacy-focused: all processing happens locally by default
+- �🔒 Privacy-focused: all processing happens locally by default
 - 🖥️ Desktop app (PyQt/PySide6) with FastAPI backend

 ## Architecture